By John Turney

 Steve Largent broke Don Hutson's touchdown pass mark and had other credentials and Raymond Berry was number one of the top categories, not second of third and he had championships on his resume, making it more complete.

 Jerry Rice was, well, Jerry Rice.
-He was an MVP, an Offensive Player of the Year, won multiple rings, was an 11-time First-team All-Pro, 12 Pro Bowls and held most every record in the receiving book.
+He was an MVP, an Offensive Player of the Year, won multiple rings, was an 11-time First-team All-Pro, 12 Pro Bowls, and held almost every record in the receiving book.

 Those are the First-ballot WRs.
 Hutson, Berry, and Alworth, along with Rice, hold up.
 Warfield and Largent maybe not so much.
 Rice, simply put, set a new standard by which to measure wide receivers and to really be a first-ballot, in my personal view, he needs to have some of the things Rice had.
 Maybe not all, but some of them.